Check Out your Local Library

 21st Century Community Learning Centers

 Community learning centers are created by partnerships between schools and community organizations to offer enrichment activities to students before or after school or over summer break.
-To view a list of participating schools and communities and find contact information for how to participate, visit the 21st Century Community Learning Centers page.
+To view a list of participating schools and communities and find contact information for how to participate.
+Check the current 21st Century Community Learning Centers Cohort lists for descriptions, locations and contact information.